 As of now, disk details like vendor id, model, serial number, revision id, device type etc are accessible via libdevinfo.

 <snip> #define INQUIRY_DEVICE_TYPE "inquiry-device-type" /* int */ #define INQUIRY_VENDOR_ID "inquiry-vendor-id" /* string */ #define INQUIRY_PRODUCT_ID "inquiry-product-id" /* string */ #define INQUIRY_REVISION_ID "inquiry-revision-id" /* string */ #define INQUIRY_SERIAL_NO "inquiry-serial-no" /* string */ <snip>

 We can add one more property which can be named as 'inquiry-device-is-solid-state'

-Updated by Vineeth Pillai about 9 years ago
+Updated by Vineeth Pillai over 10 years ago

 SBC-3 specification suggests that this MRR to be 1 if the device is SSD.
 This is optional though.
 The SSDs that I have tested complies to this, but I am not sure about very old SSDs.